Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 Here are the main insights derived from the 630 survey respondents.

-🟩 survey respondents:  A total of 630 data professionals from various countries participated in this survey.
+🟩 Survey respondents:  A total of 630 data professionals from various countries participated in this survey.

-🟩 average age of responds: The average age of a survey respondent is **29.87 years**, indicating a relatively young workforce.
+🟩 Average age of responds: The average age of a survey respondent is **29.87 years**, indicating a relatively young workforce.

 🟩 Salary Insights:
 - **Data Scientists:** $94.04k